Manikanta-18/Super-Store-Sales-Forecast/README.md

 - Compared monthly sales across years (2015–2018), showing that each year outperformed the previous one, reflecting increasing demand and business growth.

+# Train–Test Split and Stationarity Check:
+- The dataset spans 2015–2018, with 2015–2017 used as the training set and 2018 used as the test set.
+- Applied the Augmented Dickey–Fuller (ADF) test to assess stationarity and confirmed that the training data is stationary, meaning its statistical properties (mean and variance) remain constant over time.

+# Forecasting Models:
-# ARIMA
+## 🔹 ARIMA

-# PMDARIMA
+## 🔹 PMDARIMA

-# SARIMA
+## 🔹 SARIMA

-# FB Prophet
+## 🔹 FB Prophet

-# Comparing the model and Forecasting the model with best model
+# Comparing the model and Forecasting the model with the best model